Houston Criminal Case Trials Lawyer

 Under what circumstances would my case go to trial?

-Every criminal case will be resolved by either dismissal, trials or plea agreement.
+Every criminal case will be resolved by either dismissal, trial, or plea agreement.
 A dismissal is always the goal.
 However, in virtually all cases, only the prosecutor can dismiss the case.
 An aggressive criminal defense attorney will work hard to make a dismissal more likely by challenging the evidence, law and obtaining favorable witness statements, but if your case is not dismissed, you will likely have to choose between a trial or a plea agreement.
 If a satisfactory plea agreement cannot be negotiated, then a case will go to trial.

 Plea agreements are agreements to resolve a case for an agreed upon sentence, worked out in advance with the prosecutor.
 For example, in an assault family violence case a prosecutor might offer to place a defendant on probation for a period of time.
 In more serious cases, such as a DWI involving a fatality or a case involving a serious sexual offense, the offer might involve jail or prison time.